18 Jul Hospital Bag Checklist For Mom + Baby

 Ultimate Hospital Bag Checklist

 We’ve divided this hospital bag checklist into two sections: what to pack for Mom and what to pack for Baby.
-After the checklist, we’ll also outline items the hospital will provide you.
+After the ultimate checklist, we’ll also provide a minimal hospital bag checklist and outline items the hospital will provide that you won’t need to pack.

 What To Pack in a Hospital Bag for Mom